|Player Type||All-Rounder (Spin)||Player Role||LH Middle-Order Bat | Slow LA Orthodox Spin|

 Cricket South Africa Level 2 (UKCC Level 2 Equivalent)

-Louis Delport (25) is a left-arm spin bowling all-rounder who has been part of the Western Province squad and one of the stand-out performers in the WPCA Premier Competition for the past few years.
+Louis Delport (26) is a left-arm spin bowling all-rounder who was finally rewarded with his first-class debut for Western Province in October 2014.
+His selection was well overdue after stand-out performers in the WPCA Premier Competition over the past six years.

 In recent times, Delport has firmly established himself as one of the leading spinners Cape Town with season hauls of 50 wickets at 10.80 (2010/11), 57 wickets at 13.28 (2011/12) and 32 wickets at 22.75 (2012/13).
 He has also shown his all-round ability batting in the middle-lower order with 242 runs at 24.20 (2010/11) and 254 runs at 28.22 (2011/12).